ajh/ajh.github.io/_drafts/vim_map_config.md

 **Motion keys** are great but should only be used by motions.

+**Ctrl-W window keys** are like `<C-W>v` which creates a vertical split.
+These keys all modify windows.
+Many keys are already defined.

 **No-prefix keys** are used by vim.
 I'm not sure if any are available for maps.